Forecast-based financing helps people prepare for disasters

 Along with other initiatives, FbF will help the Red Cross support people living with climate change now and into the future.

 When a flood, hurricane or wildfire strikes, we need to respond immediately.
-Donate to our Disaster Fund to ensure we can reach people quickly in future crises in the UK and around the world.Donate
+Donate to our Disaster Fund and help us reach people quickly in future crises in the UK and around the world.Donate to the Disaster Fund